 Yankee Pedigree

-Church was a blue-blooded scion of Yankee forbearers who would be the envy of the Colonial Dames.
-Born 24 August 1734 in Newport, Rhode Island, the son of Benjamin Church, a Boston merchant and deacon of the Hollis Street Church, Church hailed from a family of New England military, civil and religious leaders that stretch back to the Mayflower through his great-great-grandmother Elizabeth Warren Church – daughter of Richard Warren, who arrived on the Mayflower.
+Church was a blue-blooded descendant of Yankee ancestors and the envy of the Colonial Dames.
+Born on August 24, 1734, in Newport, Rhode Island, he was the son of Benjamin Church, a Boston merchant and deacon of the Hollis Street Church.
+Church hailed from a family of New England military, civil, and religious leaders that traces back to the Mayflower through his great-great-grandmother Elizabeth Warren Church, daughter of Richard Warren, who arrived on the Mayflower.

 Raised for Prominence

-Young Benjamin studied at the Boston Latin School – the typical springboard to Harvard College, from which he graduated in 1754.
-He then studied medicine under one Dr. Joseph Pynchon.
-Following this, like so many American surgeons, he finished his studies in London.
-There he married Hannah Hill.
-When he returned home it did not take long for him to build a reputation as one of the city’s best young physicians and surgeons, even treating the lawyer and future founder John Adams’s eye problems.
+Young Benjamin studied at the Boston Latin School, the typical springboard to Harvard College, from which he graduated in 1754.
+He then studied medicine under Dr. Joseph Pynchon.
+Afterward, like many American surgeons, he completed his studies in London, where he married Hannah Hill.
+Upon returning home, he quickly built a reputation as one of the city’s best young physicians and surgeons, even treating the eye problems of the lawyer and future founder John Adams.

 Political Turmoil

-In the decade-long run-up to the break with Britain, Massachusetts, particularly Boston, was at the center of growing discontent and turmoil.
-Benjamin Church seemed to be right in the middle of things.
-Following the Boston Massacre on 5 March 1770, it was he who examined Crispus Attucks’s body.
-He also treated some of the wounded.
-This seemed to place him an ardent Whig and in 1773, he was called upon to give the annual “Massacre Day” oration, an annual commemoration used to stir up anti-British sentiment.
-He proved a gifted orator.
+In the decade leading up to the break with Britain, Massachusetts, especially Boston, was at the center of increasing discontent and unrest.
+Benjamin Church appeared to be actively involved in these events.
+After the Boston Massacre on March 5, 1770, he was the one who examined Crispus Attucks’s body and treated some of the wounded.
+This involvement positioned him as a staunch Whig, and in 1773, he was chosen to deliver the annual “Massacre Day” oration, a yearly event designed to ignite anti-British feelings.
+He demonstrated a talent for oratory.

-Dr. Church became one of the leaders of Boston’s Sons of Liberty, working among the likes of Joseph Warren, Sam Adams, John Adams, and Paul Revere.
-By 1774, the prominent surgeon was a delegate to the Massachusetts Provincial Congress – later joining its Committee of Safety, the colonial entity responsible for preparing for armed defense.
+Dr. Church became a leader of Boston’s Sons of Liberty, working with key figures like Joseph Warren, Sam Adams, John Adams, and Paul Revere.
+By 1774, the well-known surgeon was a delegate to the Massachusetts Provincial Congress and later joined its Committee of Safety, the colonial group responsible for preparing for armed defense.

 Our Surgeon Goes to War

-April 1775 marked the formal outbreak of hostilities between the American colonists, particularly the New England colonists and the Royal authorities.
-Although impendence was not yet the stated goal, the fight for the rights of the Americans had all the trappings of war.
-And our favorite surgeon was caught up in the middle of it.
-In May 1775, Church traveled to Philadelphia where he consulted with Congress about the military situation in Massachusetts.
-As head of the Committee of Safety, he signed the order mandating the building of defense works at Breed's Hill and Prospect Hill.
+April 1775 marked the official start of hostilities between the American colonists, especially those in New England, and the Royal authorities.
+Although independence was not yet a declared goal, the fight for American rights resembled a war.
+Our favorite surgeon found himself caught in the middle of it.
+In May 1775, Church traveled to Philadelphia, where he discussed the military situation in Massachusetts with Congress.
+As head of the Committee of Safety, he signed the order for the construction of defenses at Breed's Hill and Prospect Hill.

-In July 1775, he was named Director General and Chief Physician of the newly established Medical Department of the Army making him head of both the hospital department of the first army hospital and of the first headquarters of regimental surgeons.
-This was a prestigious appointment, essentially putting him at the pinnacle of his profession.
+In July 1775, he was appointed Director General and Chief Physician of the newly established Medical Department of the Army, making him head of both the hospital department at the first army hospital and the first headquarters of regimental surgeons.
+This prestigious appointment placed him at the peak of his career.

 Doctor Gloom?

-Interestingly, Church proved an indifferent medical administrator and had a barrage of complaints lodged against his medical system management by the army’s regimental surgeons.
-He pushed back – citing jealousy as the real motivation of his accusers and soon requested to be relieved of his duties.
-Why would a renowned and highly trained surgeon (18th-century term for a physician) have a hint of failure at what should be a core competency?
-Perhaps our doctor had other things on his mind.
+Interestingly, Church proved to be an indifferent medical administrator and faced a barrage of complaints from the army’s regimental surgeons about his management of the medical system.
+He pushed back, claiming jealousy was the real motivation behind his critics, and soon asked to be relieved of his duties.
+Why would a renowned and highly trained surgeon (18th-century term for a physician) show any sign of failure in what should be a core skill?
+Perhaps our doctor had other priorities occupying his mind.

 Other Things

-As it would later turn out, he also had at least one meeting with General Thomas Gage, which was reported, probably by the Mechanics, a spy network run by Paul Revere (see the Yankee Doodle Spies post on them).
-Church explained it away – as many suspected spies all too easily do.
-What was then unknown, was Church was in debt, some of which was caused by his keeping a mistress.
+As it would later be revealed, he also had at least one meeting with General Thomas Gage, which was reported, probably by the Mechanics, a spy network run by Paul Revere (see the Yankee Doodle Spies post on them).
+Church dismissed it—like many suspected spies do too easily.
+What was then unknown was that Church was in debt, some of which was caused by keeping a mistress.
 And she was not his first, as it turned out.

 A House of Cards